Smoked Whole Chicken

 Mix well.
 Break up any chunks of brown sugar with your fingers.

-Start the smoker and get it preheated to 225°F/ 100°C. Add pellets or wood.
+Start the smoker and preheat to 225°F/ 100°C. Add pellets or wood.
 Do not forget to add the water.
-Let chicken rest on the counter until the smoker is ready, up to 45 minutes to remove the chill from the refrigerator.
+Let the chicken rest on the counter until the smoker is ready, up to 45 minutes to remove the chill from the meat.

 Once the smoker is heated, place the chicken on the smoker rack, breast side up.
 Insert a probe if your smoker has one in the thickest part of the thigh.